Anirban96Roy/WaveGuard/README.md

 ## go to link : https://mega.nz/file/eBcl3DTD#4dLU3kayO81PINeEkDanAdOPzUAh5iHFcU0fAUi9q4w

-## download the zip file, extract it and save it in the root directory of the project (WaveGuard)
+## download the myenv.zip file, extract it and save it in the root directory of the project (WaveGuard)

 ## open terminals and run the following: